Commenting on an application

 For the majority of applications, anyone has the right to comment; you do not need to have received a letter inviting your comments, have a direct interest in a proposal or be an adjoining owner or occupant.
 All comments are public information.
 They must be in writing including your name and address but please avoid including signatures or telephone numbers.

 Your comments must be in writing and must include your name and postal address.
 We are unable to consider anonymous representations.
 Please note that it is the content of the representations we receive that is important rather than the volume of letters; we cannot reject a proposal simply because many people oppose it.

 All comments received, including your name and address, will form part of a public document which will be available for public inspection, therefore do not supply details you do not want to be seen.
 If you are submitting comments on behalf of someone else please ensure you have their permission to do so and that they are happy that it will be made available to others.
-We do not publish third party representations on our website.
-If you would like to view such comments, send an email to email@example.com and we should be able to email them back to you.
+South Bucks Council do not currently publish third party representations on our website.
+If you would like to view such comments, send an email to firstname.lastname@example.org and we should be able to email them back to you.

 What can I say about an application?